pytorch/pytorch.github.io/_posts/2024-07-08-accelerated-pytorch-inference.md

 ## Technical deep dive: What are the challenges and optimization details

-Underpinning torch.compile are new technologies – TorchDynamo, AOTAutograd, PrimTorch and TorchInductor.
+Underpinning torch.compile are new technologies – TorchDynamo, AOTDispatcher, and TorchInductor.

 **TorchDynamo** captures PyTorch programs safely using Python Frame Evaluation Hooks

-**AOTAutograd** overloads PyTorch’s autograd engine as a tracing autodiff for generating ahead-of-time backward traces. **PrimTorch** canonicalizes ~2000+ PyTorch operators down to a closed set of ~250 primitive operators that developers can target to build a complete PyTorch backend.
+**AOTDispatcher** overloads PyTorch’s autograd engine as a tracing autodiff for generating ahead-of-time backward traces.

 **TorchInductor** is a deep learning compiler that generates fast code for multiple accelerators and backends.